kvendrik/mc/README.md

   --flush | -f              Flush the cache

 Notes
-  Stores a cache of memoized commands in the home folder.
+  Stores a cache of memoized command outputs in the home folder.
 ```